F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration: FaceQ Database Construction

 \subsection{Subjective Experiment}

-\paragraph{Paticipants and Apparatus.} To ensure a comprehensive, fair, and reliable subjective assessment, 180 participants (90 female and 90 male) are recruited for the experiment, with 60 participants assigned to each task.
-All participants have normal or corrected-to-normal eyesight.
-Based on expert feedback, respective tutorials are designed for each task, and all participants complete the tutorial relevant to their assigned task.
-After the tutorial, participants are instructed to rate 20–30 practice images (10 per dimension) to ensure accurate assessments before proceeding to the main task.
-For the experimental apparatus, all images are displayed on 27-inch 4K Dell monitors, randomly presented, at their original resolution under standard lighting conditions.
+\paragraph{Main Assessment.} To ensure a comprehensive, fair, and reliable subjective assessment, 180 participants with normal or corrected-to-normal eyesight are recruited for the experiment.
+They first take expert-led tutorials before the main assessment.
+In the main assessment, participants are asked to rate the image by dragging a sliding window from 0 to 5 with a two-digit decimal from different dimensions.
+All images are displayed on 27-inch 4K Dell monitors, randomly presented, at their original resolution under standard lighting conditions.
 The experiment follows the ITU-R BT.500-14 guidelines~\cite{series2012methodology} for subjective evaluations.

-\paragraph{Main Assessment.} We randomly divide 4032 generated images, 4200 edited images, and 4023 restored images into 12 groups, with each group containing approximately 1000 images from a specific task.
-The subjects are required to rate each image in a group by dragging a sliding window from 0 to 5 with a two-digit decimal on the following 2 or 3 dimensions. \textbf{(1)} Face Generation: \textit{Quality} and \textit{Authenticity} are single-stimulus dimensions; the text prompt only appears for the \textit{Correspondence} dimension. \textbf{(2)} Face Customization: \textit{Quality} and \textit{Correspondence} are the same as face generation, while \textit{ID Fidelity} is double-stimulus, with the ID reference image displayed only when adjusting the \textit{ID Fidelity} slider. \textbf{(3)} Face Restoration: \textit{Quality} is single-stimulus, while \textit{Fidelity} is double- for real-world cases or multi-stimulus for synthetic cases.

-\paragraph{Subjective Score Post-processing.} For each group of ratings, outlier detection based on Kurtosis is conducted respectively with a rejection rate at 3\% ~\cite{series2012methodology}.
-After removing outliers, the valid raw ratings are converted and scaled into Z-scores ranging from $[0,100]$ with the following formulas:
+\paragraph{Subjective Score Processing.} To eliminate the inter-annotator variability, outlier detection based on Kurtosis is conducted with a rejection rate of 3\% ~\cite{series2012methodology}.
+As a result, each image is rated by at least 15 subjects.
+These valid ratings are converted and scaled into Z-scores ranging from $[0,100]$ with the following formulas:

 Here, \( r_{ij} \) represents the original ratings provided by the \( i \)-th evaluator for the \( j \)-th image,\( M_i \) denotes the total number of images that were assessed by the \( i \)-th participant in this group.
 Finally, the mean opinion score (MOS) of the image \(j\) $(MOS_j)$ is computed by averaging the rescaled z-scores as follows: